oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Kubernetes Custom Resources and Controllers

-The OraOperator introduces Oracle specific, **Custom Resource Definition (CRD)** types to the Kubernetes Cluster, such as, but not limited to, the Autonomous Database.
-This CRD defines the structure and behaviour of a **AutonomousDatabase** type and allows you to create or bind to an existing one.
+The OraOperator introduces Oracle specific, **Custom Resource Definition (CRD)** types to the Kubernetes (K8s) cluster, such as, but not limited to, the Autonomous Database.
+This **CRD** defines the structure and behaviour of a **AutonomousDatabase** type and allows you to create or bind to an existing one.

-In order to manage the AutonomousDatabase type, the OraOperator also introduces custom **Controllers** to manage the AutonomousDatabase type within the Kubernetes cluster.
-These controllers act as "built-in SOPs" specifically designed for handling the AutonomousDatabase resource.
+In order to manage the **AutonomousDatabase** type, the OraOperator also introduces custom **Controllers** to manage the  **AutonomousDatabase** type within the K8s cluster.
+These controllers act as "built-in SOPs" specifically designed for handling the  **AutonomousDatabase** resource.

-The controllers provide a declarative API, allowing users to specify the desired state of the AutonomousDatabase resource.
+The controllers provide a declarative API, allowing users to specify the desired state of the  **AutonomousDatabase** resource.
 They continuously monitor the current state of the resource and take actions to reconcile any differences between the desired state and the actual state.

 ![OraOperator for ADB](images/k8s_operator_adb.png "OraOperator for ADB")